dendibakh/perf-book/chapters/9-Optimizing-Computations/9-3 Loop Optimizations.md

 There is another class of loop transformations that change the structure of loops and often affect multiple nested loops.
 We will take a look at Loop Interchange, Loop Blocking (Tiling), and Loop Fusion and Distribution (Fission).
 This set of transformations aims at improving memory accesses and eliminating memory bandwidth and memory latency bottlenecks.
 From a compiler perspective, it is very difficult to prove legality of such transformations and justify their performance benefit.
 In that sense, developers are in a better position since they only have to care about the legality of the transformation in their particular piece of code, not about every possible scenario that may happen.
 Unfortunately, that also means that usually we have to do such transformations manually.

-**Loop Interchange**.
-It is a process of exchanging the loop order of nested loops.
+**Loop Interchange**: is a process of exchanging the loop order of nested loops.
 The induction variable used in the inner loop switches to the outer loop, and vice versa. [@lst:Interchange] shows an example of interchanging nested loops for `i` and `j`.
 The main purpose of loop interchange is to perform sequential memory accesses to the elements of a multi-dimensional array.
 By following the order in which elements are laid out in memory, we can improve the spatial locality of memory accesses and make our code more cache-friendly.
 This transformation helps to eliminate memory bandwidth and memory latency bottlenecks.

 Listing: Loop Interchange